• Home

 We believe that quality care doesn’t have to come with a premium price tag.
 We can confidently say that our pricing is:

-• More Than 50% Lower than the average full-time infant care costs in the area.
+• More Than 50% Lower than the average full-time infant daycare in Lee’s Summit.

 • Over 60% More Affordable on an hourly basis for part-time care compared to most local providers.